jhsu802701/rubyonracetracks/tutorials.md

 ---
 # Ruby on Racetracks Tutorials

 Welcome to the tutorials for getting started with Ruby on Racetracks!
-These will help you get started in Ruby on Racetracks.
+These will help you get started.

 ## VirtualBox
 [VirtualBox Tutorial](https://github.com/jhsu802701/tutorial_virtualbox)